Shritesh99/Shritesh99/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=shritesh99&label=Visitors&color=0e75b6&style=flat-square" alt="shritesh99" /> </p>

--    :man_technologist: I am currently working at THG as a Software Engineer in Manchester, UK 🇬🇧.
+-    :man_technologist: I am currently working at Booking.com as a Software Engineer in London, UK 🇬🇧.
+-    :man_technologist: I have worked with THG as a Software Engineer in Manchester, UK 🇬🇧.
 -    🎓 I have completed my Master's in Computer Science - Future Networked Systems from Trinity College, Dublin, Ireland 🇮🇪.
 -    :man_technologist: I have worked as a Full Stack Developer at Samsung R&D Institute - Banglore in Networks 📶 team.
 -    :smiley: I have completed my bachelor's in Computer Science 🎓 from NIT Raipur, India 🇮🇳.